DaemonLife/co2_meter/README.md

 sudo systemctl daemon-reload && sudo systemctl enable co2meter && sudo systemctl start co2meter && sudo systemctl status co2meter
 ~~~
-3. Using `screen` program for run my program:
+3. Using `screen` program for run my program.
+You must have installed screen.
 ~~~
-# You must have installed screen
 screen -S co2 # create and enter to screen session with name "co2" bash ./start_meter.sh & # run my script as job background jobs # to see running background jobs, it must be running fg [JOB_ID] # open job as foreground
 # Use ^Z to stop job and close it.
 Now it has stopped status
-bg [JOB_ID] # run job as background again screen -d # exit from session and save it in os background process screen -ls # list of all background sessions screen -r co2 # open session "co2"
+bg [JOB_ID] # run job as background again screen -d # detach session screen -ls # list of all detached sessions screen -r co2 # open session "co2"
 ~~~